-- 57.a: Please see reconciliation on page 10.
-Please see the notes for Paragraph 244 below for more information. - 57.b: These items are provided on page 10 for the current valuation, except for covered payroll, which should be determined based on appropriate methods. - 57.c: We have not been asked to calculate an actuarially determined contribution amount.
-We assume the District contributes on an ad hoc basis, but in an amount sufficient to fully fund the obligation over a period not to exceed 20 years. - 57.d: We are not aware that there are any statutorily or contractually established contribution requirements.
+- 57.a: Please see reconciliation on page 9.
+Please see the notes for Paragraph 244 below for more information. - 57.b: These items are provided on page 9 for the current valuation, except for covered payroll, which should be determined based on appropriate methods. - 57.c: We have not been asked to calculate an actuarially determined contribution amount. - 57.d: We are not aware that there are any statutorily or contractually established contribution requirements.